By Claudia Clobes Yudis

 Back in the day, before the internet and social media, I co-owned a brick-and-mortar lifestyle boutique.
 Word of mouth, direct mail and print were our main marketing and advertising outlets.
 They all still play an important role, but today, Facebook and Instagram have taken center stage and have become game changers.
 It’s like the sky opened up and out dropped this incredible gift.
 The speed in which you can reach your targeted client is mind-blowing.

 To get the most from social media, make each post count.
 For me, my brand is an extension of who I am.
-I make sure every post tells a story about what I like to do, where I like to travel and dine, where I like to shop—in other words, something about my brand.
+I make sure every post tells a story about what I like to do, where I like to travel and dine, where I like to shop-in other words, something about my brand.
+If you need help with social media marketing, consider hiring a professional marketing agency, like iTonic, for example.
 Your like-minded prospective clients will enjoy your posts and it will help them connect to you in a genuine way.
 Be yourself.

 Also, share all your collaborations with other design professionals on social media (with their permission).
 That creates a sense of community.
 Promoting and supporting one another creates an amazing buzz that I believe helps everyone grow together.
 “Collaboration Over Competition” is my motto.